Policies and Statements

 Education is a common good that ultimately serves the entire society; therefore, access is a moral imperative.
 Diverse learning contexts are known to provide transformative educational experiences.
 An inclusive environment at Whitman that nurtures the development of the ability to work effectively across difference will prepare our students for life after Whitman.
 We believe that through an innovative rigorous liberal arts curriculum, we can educate all students and prepare them to serve in various fields and sectors and to contribute to a rapidly changing, multicultural and globalized world.
 Our graduates will be ready to work with others for the common good.

 Whitman College has a strong commitment to the principle of nondiscrimination in all its forms.
-In its admission, educational, and employment practices, programs, and activities, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or manifestation, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran's status, or any other basis prohibited by the Civil Rights Act or Title IX and applicable federal, state, or local laws.
+In its admission, educational and employment practices, programs, and activities, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or expression, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran status, or any other basis prohibited by the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and applicable federal, state, or local laws.

 Statement on Undocumented Students

 Whitman College seeks to establish a vibrant community of individuals who are intellectually talented, have the potential to be leaders in and out of the classroom and are from diverse backgrounds both nationally and internationally.
 Recognizing that undocumented students make important contributions to the intellectual and social life of the campus, Whitman College admits and enrolls students regardless of citizenship.
 Whitman College uses non-governmental resources to support the academic efforts of such students who qualify for financial aid.